poonamveeral/CSCI_3410Test/Naming Convention.md

 ## A collection of guidelines for writing file, folder, classes, figures, and images names in the project.

-*   Do not use names which could misguide other developers.
-*   Names should be meaningfully distinct and pronounceable.

   * [File Names](#file-name)
   * [Figures](#figure-name)
   * [Folders](#folder-name)